Vampirella: Harris Publications

 The three-issue miniseries Vampirella Lives (Dec.
-1996 - Feb.
+1996 – Feb.
 1997) featured writer Warren Ellis and penciler Conner.

 Additionally, Harris published several one-shots: Vampirella Summer Nights (title per its trademarked cover logo) / Vampirella's Summer Nights (as in the indicia's copyright information) (1992), by writer Steve Englehart and penciler Joe Brozowski (under the pseudonym J. J. Birch), Vampirella/Shadowhawk: Creatures of the Night (Feb.
 1995), Vampirella Pin-Up Special (Oct.
 1995), and Vengeance of Vampirella: The Mystery Walk (Nov.
 1995).

-Harris also reprinted much material.
-The 1993 trade-paperback collection Vampirella: The Dracula War reprinted a serialized story from Harris' Vampirella #1-4.
+Harris also published many reprints.
+The 1993 trade-paperback collection Vampirella: The Dracula War reprinted a serialized story from Harris' Vampirella #1–4.
 The 1994 Cain / Vampirella Flip Book reprinted a 1993 Vampirella story by writer Busiek and artist Arthur Adams from Harris' Creepy 1993 Fearbook.
-The five-issue Vampirella Classic (Feb.-Nov.
+The five-issue Vampirella Classic (Feb.–Nov.
 1995) reprinted Warren stories.
 Vengeance of Vampirella: Bloodshed (March 1995) reprinted a serialized story from the Vengeance of Vampirella series.

-The publisher additionally reprinted Warren stories in the trade-paperback Vampirella: Transcending Time & Space, (1992) Vampirella: A Scarlet Thirst (1993), and Vampirella & The Blood Red Queen of Hearts (Sept.
-1996); and the series Vampirella of Drakulon #1-5, followed by #0 (Jan.-Nov.
+The publisher additionally reprinted Warren stories in the trade paperback Vampirella: Transcending Time & Space (1992), Vampirella: A Scarlet Thirst (1993), and Vampirella & The Blood Red Queen of Hearts (1996); and the series Vampirella of Drakulon #1–5, followed by #0 (Jan.–Nov.
 1996).

 At the Fangoria Weekend of Horrors convention in January 2007, Scott Licina, editor-in-chief of Fangoria Comics, announced his company had acquired the character from Harris.
 However, on April 30, 2007, Harris editor Bon Alimagno denied there had been such an arrangement in place and that Fangoria's claim was "not factual".
 Harris subsequently launched the title Vampirella Quarterly.